-But for now, mountains of paper documents still occupy many offices, and must be converted to digital form in order to reap the many benefits of a document management solution (DMS).
+But for now, mountains of paper documents still occupy many offices and must be converted to digital form to harness the advantages of a document management system (DMS).

 Often, implementing a DMS involves preparing large amounts of paper documents for subsequent scanning and indexing.
-Of these three steps — document preparation, scanning and indexing — the most labor intensive is the prep.
+Of these three steps — document preparation, scanning, and indexing — the preparation is the most labor-intensive.

 Unfortunately, there's no way to avoid these critical components of the document management implementation process, unless your company is brand new or has no use or future need for historical documents and data.
-However, a systematic and disciplined approach to doc prep will go a long way toward fast and accurate scanning and indexing.
+However, a systematic and disciplined approach to document preparation will go a long way toward fast and accurate scanning and indexing.

-Here are just a few simple tips to make the scanning process easier.
-On the surface, they may sound like common sense, but they are essential to the successful implementation of any DMS project.
+Here are a few simple tips to make the scanning process more manageable.
+They may sound like common sense, but they are essential to the successful implementation of any document management system.

 1. Separate the Documents

-It sounds obvious, but it is amazing how sneaky those staples, paper clips and tape strips can be.
-This task may be boring, but it is a very important part of the conversion process.
-It should be done a reasonable distance from the scanner.
+It’s impressive how sneaky those staples, paper clips, and tape strips can be.
+This task may be tedious, but it is an integral part of the conversion process.
+Separating the documents should be done at a reasonable distance from the scanner.

-Rouge staples and paper clips can damage a scanner or MFP if they are inadvertently run through the device.
-In addition, their impressions, left after scanning or copying of the original file, are often times an unwanted leftover seal on the output file.
+Rouge staples and paper clips can damage a scanner or multi-function printer (MFP) if they are inadvertently run through the device.
+In addition, their impressions, left after scanning or copying the original file, are often an unwanted leftover seal on the output file.

 2. Organize and Categorize the Documents

-Documents of the same type can often be scanned in batches with the appropriate categorization.
-Mixed types can be prepared for digital folder level categories using document capture software.
+Similar documents can be scanned in batches with the appropriate categorization.
+Mixed-type can be prepared for digital folder-level categories using document capture software.

-Searching text in scanned documents requires optical character recognition (OCR), which is dependent on image and document quality.
+Searching text in scanned documents requires optical character recognition (OCR), which depends on image and document quality.
 OCR should be combined with a good document indexing scheme to ensure accuracy.

-Time and effort in this phase of a document management solution will go a long way toward determining your scanning volume, the amount of man-hours that will be needed and what type of scanning hardware and/or software will be required.
+Time and effort in this phase of a document management solution will go a long way toward determining your scanning volume, the amount of labor needed, and what type of scanning hardware and/or software will be required.

 These steps might seem tedious, but rest assured that following these simple rules will make your backfile scanning project and DMS implementation much smoother.
-Separating, organizing and scanning takes a lot of prep but it's worth it when you consider the time, money and energy it saves you in the long run.
+Separating, organizing, and scanning takes a lot of prep, but it's worth it when you consider the time, money, and energy it saves your organization in the long run.